Introduction

 because the hard-coded testcases are provided as Rust string literals and so are already UTF-8.)

-If --lower-doc-comments
+If --lower-doc-comments is passed,

 doc-comments are converted to attributes as described in Lowering doc-comments.